dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/text-label.md

 #### Drop Shadow

 To add a drop-shadow to the text, simply set the SHADOW property.
-Shadow parameters can be set through a json string, see the examples below.
+Shadow parameters can be set through a json string or through a property map, see the examples below.

 ~~~{.cpp}
  // C++